 Writing Better Stories

-If we want to write better stories, we have to read the best fiction and figure out what makes it so excellent.
+If we want to write better stories, we need to read the best fiction and figure out what makes it so excellent.
 When I’m absorbed in a book, I always try to keep one corner of my mind focused on what the writer is doing so brilliantly to keep my full attention on the story.
-Some things are obvious: believable characters, an interesting plot, realistic dialogue.
+Some things are obvious: compelling characters, an interesting plot, realistic dialogue.
 Other elements of the best fiction are more elusive.
 Here are some observations I’ve made about how to write better stories:

 Give People a Reason to Read